Georgetown-St. Peters

 Georgetown-St. Peters was a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
 It was created from mostly 3rd Kings and part of 5th Kings.
 The district was named Georgetown-Baldwin's Road from 1996 to 2007.

+It was abolished in 2019 into Georgetown-Pownal, Montague-Kilmuir, Belfast-Murray River, Morell-Donagh, and Souris-Elmira.

 Members

-The riding has elected the following Members of the Legislative Assembly:
+The riding has elected the following members of the Legislative Assembly: